-The Best Hotels in Sedona for Every Traveler
+The Best Hotels in Sedona, Arizona, for Every Traveler

-There’s a sprinkling of hippie mystique in Arizona’s desert town, Sedona, which is peppered with New Age spas, indie galleries and intriguing boutiques.
-Surrounded by red rock buttes that turn peach or plum depending on the time of day, it’s a picturesque base for nature walks and canyon hikes.
-Look for a hotel that taps into the area’s unique culture – with earth-mother interiors, say, or a rural-cabin feel – but regardless, Sedona is the sort of location that makes every kind of hotel look good.
+There’s a sprinkling of hippie mystique in the desert town of Sedona, Arizona, which is peppered with New Age spas, indie galleries and intriguing boutiques.
+Surrounded by red-rock buttes that turn peach or plum depending on the time of day, it’s a picturesque base for nature walks and canyon hikes.
+Look for a hotel that taps into the area’s unique culture – with earth-mother interiors, say, or a rural-cabin feel – and book the best place to stay with Culture Trip.

 Courtesy of Sky Ranch Lodge / Expedia.com

-The views from this rustic wood-and-brick inn are astonishing – windows fill with Arizona’s paprika-red rock and endless forest, and hours slip away as you sit al fresco, admiring the panorama from its high-built patio.
-Farmhouse-feel rooms have wood-beamed ceilings, distressed furniture and woodburners – you couldn’t feel more out in the sticks, but you’re still just on the fringes of Sedona.
+The views from this rustic wood-and-brick inn are astonishing – windows fill with paprika-red rock and endless forest, and hours slip away as you sit al fresco, admiring the panorama from a high-built patio.
+Farmhouse-feel rooms have wood-beamed ceilings, distressed furniture and wood burners – you couldn’t feel more out in the sticks, but you’re still just on the fringes of Sedona.
 Luscious green grounds undulate with decorative bridges and ponds, and a pretty pool is a natural chill spot.

 With just six rooms, each individually designed and named after a precious stone, there’s an intimate feel to Creekside Inn.
-Within its cabin-style walls, an expansive ice-white lounge and restaurant are warmed up by tan chesterfield sofas and raw woods; homey breakfasts of waffles, pancakes and local sausage are also whipped up daily to eat beside the Creek.
+Within its cabin-style walls, an expansive ice-white lounge and restaurant are warmed up by tan chesterfield sofas and raw wood.
+Homey breakfasts of waffles, pancakes and local sausage are whipped up daily to eat beside the Creek.
 Rooms are alternately ice-white and minimal and lived-in with dark woods and snug rugs – so ask for your preference.

-Courtesy of Amara Resort and Spa / Expedia.com
+Courtesy of Amara Resort and Spa / Expedia

 This high-design beauty connects straight to Arizona’s natural beauty with its tree-shrouded pool and cinnamon-red buildings.
-Start the day with yoga led by one of its three resident practitioners, or set off for a walk along the trail that starts from the surrounding grounds.
-The resort’s earthy spa warrants more than one visit, too: try the local-herb-infused Rain Dance ritual, scented with sage, lavender and rosemary.
-Watch out for the $33 resort fee required to use the facilities.
+Start the day with yoga led by one of the three resident practitioners, or set off for a walk along the trail that starts at the surrounding grounds.
+The earthy spa at the resort warrants more than one visit, too: try the local-herb-infused Rain Dance ritual, scented with sage, lavender and rosemary.
+Watch out for the $33 (£24) resort fee required to use the facilities.

 Courtesy of Mii Amo / Expedia.com